nealcaren/fightordie/_sources/Volumes/22/03/tulsa_riots.md

 At the time of writing, the refugees from Oklahoma are being cared for, and the Association is ready to publish the reports of its investigator as soon as they arrive.

 _________________
 *Citation:* National-Association for the Advancement of Colored People.
 1921.
-"The Negro and Radical Thought." *The Crisis*.
+"Tulsa Riots." *The Crisis*.
 22(3):115&ndash;116.